RitwikN7/RitwikN7/README.md

 ### About Me
 - Recently graduated from the University of Wisconsin-Madison in May 2023 with a BS in Computer Science and Economics.
 - Interned at Adobe in 2022 with the Media and Data Science Research department working on LLM research and optimizing text-image encoders for social media advertisement analysis.
-- Learning more about Data Engineering, Data Science and Visualization.
+- Learning more about software development in C++, Python and financial tech.
-- Looking for new grad and full-time roles in Data Science and Software Engineering.
+- Looking for new grad and full-time roles in software engineering and data science.